 Glossary of Terms

-An affiliated representative of a DSG is a representative who is closely associated with the individual representative or group of representatives for whom availability will be submitted by the DSG.
+An Affiliated Representative of a Designated Scheduling Group (DSG) is a representative who is closely associated with the individual representative or group of representatives for whom availability will be submitted by the DSG.
 For example, in the case of a firm or larger practice group that will submit consolidated availability, affiliated representatives would normally include partners, associates, or other practice group employees or of-counsel attorneys who generally do not handle cases for other groups or firms.
-Additionally, affiliated representatives generally appear on the Claimant’s Appointment of Representative Form (1696) or similar document early in the hearing process.
+Additionally, affiliated representatives generally appear on the claimant’s Appointment of Representative Form (1696).

-A representative who is available to attend hearings for a DSG and who may or may not be affiliated with the DSG.
+An Available Representative is a representative who is available to attend hearings for a Designated Scheduling Group (DSG) and who may or may not be affiliated with the DSG.
 In most situations, it is not necessary to provide the name of an available representative when submitting monthly availability.

 Consolidated Designated Scheduling Group (DSG)

-A type of DSG that is recommended for practice groups that internally assign available representatives to hearings after the hearing has been scheduled.
+A Consolidated DSG is a type of DSG that is recommended for practice groups that internally assign available representatives to hearings after the hearing has been scheduled.

 Designated Scheduling Group (DSG)

 A Designated Scheduling Group (DSG) is a representative-identified scheduling group.
 The DSG may include only one representative or multiple representatives.
 If a representative would like to provide availability for a consolidated group of representatives, the DSG will contain multiple representatives.
-We will use the DSG to track availability for hearings for the group.
-On a monthly basis, representatives will provide hearing availability for the DSG to the ELU.
+SSA uses the DSG to track availability for hearings for the group.
+On a monthly basis, representatives will provide hearing availability for the DSG to the External Liaison Unit (ELU).
 Hearing offices and National Hearing Centers will schedule hearings pursuant to availability provided for the DSG.
 Submitting information about a DSG is the first step in the scheduling process.
 The ELU is not able to accept monthly availability submissions from a representative who is not part of a DSG.

-The External Liaison Unit (ELU) is a specialized unit within National Scheduling Support (NSS) in the Office of Hearings Operations (OHO).
+The External Liaison Unit (ELU) is a specialized unit within SSA.
 The ELU is primarily responsible for obtaining and monitoring representative availability.
-ELU staff ensures appropriate collection of availability and enters representative-provided availability into OHO’s representative availability tracking application.
+ELU staff ensures appropriate collection of availability and enters representative-provided availability submitted by email into OHO’s representative availability tracking application.

-A modification available to a Consolidated DSG.
+A Hybrid Modification is a modification available to a Consolidated DSG.
 It is recommended for practice groups that typically internally assign available representatives to cases after the hearing has been scheduled, but for remand and supplemental hearings, want to ensure that a particular available representative’s availability is used when scheduling remand or supplemental hearings.

-There are five National Hearing Centers (NHCs).
-The NHCs are part of the agency's strategy to address the historic hearings backlog and reduce case processing time by increasing adjudicatory capacity and efficiency with a focus on the electronic hearings process.
-ALJs in the NHCs utilize telephonic and video hearing technology to hear cases from parts of the country with the heaviest workloads.
+National Hearing Centers (NHCs) are part of SSA's strategy to reduce case processing time by increasing adjudicatory capacity and efficiency with a focus on the electronic hearings process.
+ALJs in the NHCs utilize audio and video hearing technology to hear cases from parts of the country with the heaviest workloads.
 NHCs afford flexibility to balance workloads and assist areas where the need is greatest.

 Personally Identifiable Information (PII)